patrikulus/broadlinkrm-ifttt/README.md

 This is a simple server that allows you to connect your Broadlink (tested with the RM mini 3) to your IFTTT account.

+This fork includes option to specify Broadlink device parameters in env.config file.
+It becomes handy when for some reason autodiscovery doesn't work.
+Folowing values can be included in config:

+IP - device's IP address
+MAC - device's MAC address
+PORT - server's port (default 1880)
+SECRET - if you want to declare one secret for all commands PRO - if your device type is pro version, true or false value (default false)

 # Setup
 - Get a IFTTT account and enable the Maker Webhooks: https://ifttt.com/maker_webhooks
 - Download and install ngrok: https://ngrok.com/